gdscuiz/elevate/docs/index.md

 ### Program Managers

-If you face any problem or have any question feel free to contact the program managers.
+If you face any problem or have any question feel free to contact one of the program managers.

 **Managers:**

-- Taha Bouhsine:
+- Taha Bouhsine.

-  - @skywolfmo
-  - contact@tahabouhsine.me

-- Mariam El katmour:
+- Mariam El katmour.
-   - @marment

 ## Planning

- All the basics you need to integrate the tech job market..

 ### #Think

-Cover all the tools needed to succeed in your project design.
+Cover all the skills and processes needed to succeed in your project design.

 You can find the Events description [here](https://gdscuiz.github.io/elevate/events/think/), as well as the links of events.